cientopolis/scolr/README.md

 From the command line, using git commands, checkout the branch/revision you want to work with.

 Then, add the cloned repository as a an Iceberg local repository.

+## Migrating to a newer version of Pharo

+Algouth this code will work on versions 7 and 8 of Pharo, if you have data you created with Pharo 7 or older you will have issues migrating (Fuel changed its serialization format).
+We will try to solve this soon.